 Carleton E. Miller letters; 1955-1956.
 HMC-0733.
 Mr. Miller came to Alaska in 1955 as a radician (radio technician) to work on the set-up and testing of White Alice Communications System (WACS) sites as a contractor for Western Electric Corporation.
 The collection consists of letters to his wife detailing his daily activities.

 Leland A. Olson papers; 1955-1961.
 HMC-1064.
 Mr. Olson worked as a surveyor for the White Alice project, primarily on-site selection and surveying.
 His collection includes slides documenting several White Alice sites throughout Alaska and Canada.

 Walter Parker papers; circa 1940-2014.
 HMC-1180.
 Walter (Walt) Parker chaired the Alaska Telecommunications Task Force and also founded Parker and Associates Inc., which primarily consulted on transportation and telecommunication issues.
 His papers include records related to his involvement in Alaska telecommunications.

-Larry Pearson telecommunications papers; 1974-1995.
+Larry Pearson papers; 1977-1993.
 HMC-0479.
 Pearson served as a special consultant to the Alaska House Special Committee on Telecommunications under chairman H.A.
 "Red" Boucher from 1985 to 1989.
 Pearson also directed the Center for Information Technology at the University of Alaska Anchorage from 1990 to 1992, hosting the Chugach Conferences on telecommunications issues in Alaska in 1989, 1990, and 1991.

 Earl and Frieda Plumb papers; 1927-1964. hmc-1124.
 Earl Plumb workd as radio operator for Star Airlines and during World War II worked for the FCC Radion Intelligence Division.
 The collection includes photographs of the Anchorage radio monitoring station and radio room.